7 ChatGPT Prompts for ESL Teachers

 [Paste your text here]

+Why it works: It is again specific on the role of the AI, and what is needed.
 Factual questions check basic comprehension.
 Inference questions help develop critical reading skills.
-Opinion questions may turn reading into conversation — which is where the real language acquisition happens.
+Opinion questions may turn reading into conversation.

 You are an ESL tutor.
 Using the following vocabulary items from a previous lesson, create a sentence-completion exercise where each sentence describes a realistic work scenario relevant to a B2 learner who works in project management.
 Each sentence should have one blank where the target word fits naturally.
 The answer key should follow at the end.